The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Sharp Bernstein threshold and structural positioning

 This section clarifies the position of the $W$-operator ${}^{W}D_{t}^{\alpha,\beta}$ with respect to the classical Bernstein--subordination framework.
-We show that the natural factorization of the symbol $\Phi_{\alpha,\beta}$ does \emph{not} lead to a Bernstein structure as soon as $\beta>0$, and that for $\beta>1$ the Bernstein property can be ruled out altogether.
-These negative results highlight that the $W$-operator belongs to a class of Volterra-type fractional derivatives lying genuinely beyond Bernstein theory.
+We distinguish two different issues.
+First, the natural factorization of the symbol does \emph{not} activate the standard Bernstein product mechanism when $\beta>0$.
+Second, the symbol itself has a sharp Bernstein threshold: it is a Bernstein function exactly for $0\le\beta\le1$, and it is not Bernstein for $\beta>1$.